- Beauty content marketing increases brand awareness, differentiates the brand, builds audience relationships, and drives more revenue.

 When it comes to organic search, long-form content tends to perform better than shorter content.
 According to an Semrush study, content ranking in the top 3 positions in Google was found to be 45% longer than the content in position 20 on average.

-Now, content length is not a Google ranking factor.
-So, don’t add fluff just to increase the content length.
+To clarify, content length is not a Google ranking factor.
+So, don’t add fluff to boost word count.
 Rather, cover a topic as completely as necessary with high-quality content.

 Google prioritizes content that fully satisfies the intent behind a search so that a person doesn’t have to go to multiple sites to find what they’re looking for.
-Long-form content tends to meet this criteria since it answers many of the questions a person has about a subject.
-Plus, long-form content enables you to rank for various long tail keywords with each piece of content, broadening your reach and the ability of your digital assets to attract prospective new customers.
+Long-form content meets this criteria because it anticipates and answers user’s questions about a subject.
+Furthermore, it enables you to rank for similar long tail keywords with each piece of content.

 3. Choose your content distribution channels